 Preferred Rate Program

-The program provides for 50/50 cost sharing between the employee and the university, to a maximum of $10 biweekly (or $21.67 monthly for retirees), depending on the program selected.
+The program provides for a maximum of $10 per pay period for employees and a maximum of $21.67 per month for retirees.
 This is done through payroll deduction for all participants in St. John’s and Corner Brook.

 To be eligible for the PRP, employees must be currently enrolled in the benefit and pension program.
 This applies to permanent and contractual employees including post docs.

 Members of SIE’s and clinical physicians are not eligible to participate in this program.
 The program is also not available for spouses, dependants or survivors.
 It is possible though to pay for those memberships through payroll deduction at the price determined by The Works, but there is no subsidy from PRP.

 Rates and packages are set by The Works or alternate providers in Corner Brook.
 PRP enrolment application forms are available for employees at either of the customer service desks at The Works.
 The forms must be completed and submitted to The Works, prior to final approval in HR.
 Corner Brook employees can get their application forms at the HR office at Grenfell Campus, verified for eligibility there and approved for payroll on main campus.

 The membership relationship is between the employee and the provider.
 The Wellness program simply allows for the employee portion to be deducted through payroll and the university to make a contribution to the cost.
 An employee is still considered active and deductions will continue until they cancel their membership, whether they are using their membership or not.